aiven/devportal/docs/platform/concepts/dynamic-disk-sizing.rst

 When you add additional storage to your service, the Aiven platform provisions additional disk storage and dynamically adds it to your running instances.
 The total amount of additional storage you can add to your service is based on your service plan and the cloud provider.

-In a clustered service (Cassandra or Kafka), the additional storage added will be equally divided between the nodes.
+In a clustered service (Apache Cassandra or Apache Kafka), the additional storage added will be equally divided between the nodes.
 In a shared service, each node receives the total shared capacity of the additional storage added.
 All the additional storage added will remain usable.

 Pricing for dynamic disk sizing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~